Gartner logo

 Consider the potential impact of tariffs on electronics components imported from Asia.
 If a direct supplier sources raw materials from a country affected by tariffs, procurement teams may experience unexpected cost increases or delays.
 This highlights the importance of having visibility beyond immediate suppliers and knowing where every critical component originates.

-The power lies in supplier data: knowing who your suppliers are, where their facilities are located, how exposed they are to tariffs, and which materials are most impacted.
+The power lies in supplier data: knowing who your suppliers are, where their facilities are located, how exposed they are to tariffs, and which materials and supply chains are most impacted.
 Sub-tier mapping and understanding dependencies ensures you can spot risks that are further upstream, enabling you to pivot or prepare for cost impacts before they ripple down to you.

 This level of visibility also enables more informed negotiations with suppliers, as procurement teams can approach discussions with a clear understanding of each supplier’s unique challenges and risks.